WRF Physics¶

 additionally averages properties of sub-grid categories |

-To use the sea-surface update option, set sst_update=1 in the &physics namelist.input record.
-This option reads a lower boundary file periodically to update sea-surface temperature (SST) (as opposed to being fixed with time, which is default).
+To use the Sea Surface Temperature (SST) update option, set sst_update=1 in the &physics namelist record.
+This option reads a lower boundary file periodically to update SST (as opposed to a fixed-time SST).

 Sea-ice can be updated, as well